evhub/coconut/DOCS.md

         yield tuple(prod)
 ```

-Before `product()` runs, it completely consumes the input iterables, keeping pools of values in memory to generate the products.
+Before `cartesian_product()` runs, it completely consumes the input iterables, keeping pools of values in memory to generate the products.
 Accordingly, it is only useful with finite inputs.

 ##### Example